sudraroopali/Excel-Projects/README.md

 Data Source: Excel file containing the data used, has been uploaded.

 # Project Overview:
-My task was to analyze the data provided by the client, which contained information about content, reactions and sessions.
+`An analysis of the content categories showing the top 5 categories with the largest popularity` My task was to analyze the data provided by the client, which contained information about content, reactions and sessions.
 I used MS Excel to clean, manipulate, and visualize the data.
 Through this process, I were able to identify key trends and insights, which were used to provide recommendations to the client.

 ## Modules